richchapler/AzureSolutionsDocumentation/docs/Infrastructure_VirtualMachine.md

 •	Back on the “Restore Database” pop-up, check the box next to added item in “Select the backup sets to restore” and then click the OK button

 When you have successfully completed these steps, you will see a pop-up that says “The restore of database ‘AdventureWorks” completed successfully.

-## Create with Cloud Shell (Bash)
-Navigate to Cloud Shell and select Bash from the “Select Environment” drop-down menu.

-Update and execute the following command to set variable rg {i.e., the name of your Resource Group}: rg="<UseCase>rg"

-Update and execute the following command to set variable vm {i.e., the desired name for the new virtual machine}: vm="<UseCase>vm"

-Execute the following command to create your virtual machine: az vm create --resource-group $rg --name $vm --image UbuntuLTS --assign-identity --admin-username rchapler --generate-ssh-keys

-Successful execution will create the following resources:
-•	Virtual Machine
-•	Disk
-•	Network Security Group
-•	Public IP Address
-•	Network Interface
-•	Virtual Network

-Update and execute the following command to connect to the server using SSH: ssh -i ~/.ssh/id_rsa rchapler@{public ip address}

-You will know you are successful if your prompt has changed to your equivalent of rchapler@<UseCase>vm.